Nisarg236/traversable_area_from_pt_clouds/README.md

 rosrun pcdWindows pcdWindows
 ```

 It will take time some time to run, close other programs to save RAM.
-After it is done, the 2D map created by detecting obstacles from DoN can viewed under the topic /obstacles.
+After it is done, the 2D map created.
 Save it using:
 ```
 rosrun map_server map_saver map:=/obstacles